-The two Leyends or Myths of the Dreamcatcher
+The two Legends or Myths of the Dreamcatcher

-Long ago in the ancient world of the Ojibwe Nation, the Clans were all located in one general area of that place known as Turtle Island.
+Long ago, in the ancient world of the Ojibwe Nation, the Clans were all located in a general area of that place known as Turtle Island.

-This is the way that the old Ojibwe storytellers say how Asibikaashi Spider Woman helped Wanabozhoo bring giizis (sun) back to the people.
+Thus the ancient Ojibwe storytellers tell how the Spider Woman Asibikaashi helped Wanabozhoo return the giizis (sun) to the people.

-To this day, Asibikaashi will build her special lodge before dawn.
-If you are awake at dawn, as you should be, look for her lodge and you will see this miracle of how she captured the sunrise as the light sparkles on the dew which is gathered there.
+To this day, Asibikaashi builds his special hut before dawn.
+If you are awake at dawn, as it should be, look for his hut and you will see this miracle of how he caught the sunrise as the light sparkles in the dew that gathers there.

-Asibikaasi took care of her children, the people of the land, and she continues to do so to this day.
+Asibikaasi cared for his children, the people of the land, and continues to do so today.

-When the Ojibwe Nation dispersed to the four corners of North America, to fill a prophecy, Asibikaashi had a difficult time making her journey to all those cradle boards, so the mothers, sisters, and Nokomis (grandmothers) took up the practice of weaving the magical webs for the new babies using willow hoops and sinew or cordage made from plants.
+When the Ojibwe nation scattered to the four corners of North America to fulfill a prophecy, Asibikaashi had difficulty reaching all those cradles, so mothers, sisters and nokomis (grandmothers) took up the practice of weaving the magical webs for the new babies using willow hoops and sinew or strings made from plants.

-The dream catcher will filter out all the bad bawedjigewin (dreams) & allow only good thoughts to enter into our minds when we are just abinooji.
-You will see a small hole in the center of each dream catcher where those good bawadjige may come through.
-With the first rays of sunlight, the bad dreams would perish.
+The dreamcatcher will filter out all the bad bawedjigewin (dreams) and only allow good thoughts to enter our mind when we are abinooji.
+You will see a small hole in the center of each dreamcatcher through which these good bawadjige can enter.
+With the first rays of sunshine, the bad dreams will vanish.

-When we see little asibikaashi, we should not fear her, but instead respect and protect her.
-In honor of their origin, the number of points where the web connected to the hoop numbered 8 for Spider Woman's eight legs or 7 for the Seven Prophecies.
+When we see the little asibikaashi, we should not fear it, but respect and protect it.
+In honor of its origin, the number of points where the cloth was connected to the hoop was 8, for the eight legs of Spider Woman, or 7, for the Seven Prophecies.

-It was traditional to put a feather in the center of the dream catcher; it means breath, or air.
+It was also traditional to put a feather in the center of the dreamcatcher; it represents breath or air.

 It is essential for life.
-A baby watching the air playing with the feather on her cradleboard was entertained while also being given a lesson on the importance of good air.
+A baby watching the air playing with the feather in its cradle is entertained while receiving a lesson on the importance of good air.

-This lesson comes forward in the way that the feather of the owl is kept for wisdom (a woman's feather) and the eagle feather is kept for courage (a man's feather).
-This is not to say that the use of each is restricted by gender, but that to use the feather each is aware of the gender properties she/he is invoking.
-(Indian people, in general, are very specific about gender roles and identity.)
+This one lesson is manifested in that the owl's feather is kept for wisdom (woman's feather) and the eagle's for courage (man's feather).
+This is not to say that the use of each is restricted by gender, but rather that in using the feather each is aware of the gender properties it invokes.
+(Indians, in general, are very specific about gender roles and identity).

-Long ago when the world was young, an old Lakota spiritual leader was on a high mountain and had a vision.
+Long ago, when the world was young, an old Lakota spiritual leader stood on a high mountain and had a vision.

 In his vision, Iktomi, the great trickster and teacher of wisdom, appeared in the form of a spider.